 The input must be about 100-500 mV to drive amplifier fully.
 Previously, you may like LM386 amplifier circuit.
 But you may also like this circuit as well.

 The working of 4 transistor amplifier circuit

-This type of circuit use few components needs no transformers and provides very good results.
-The 4 transistors are directly coupled and DC feedback loops help stabilize working of the circuit.
+This type of circuit using few components needs no transformers and provides very good results.
+The 4 transistors are directly coupled and DC feedback loops help stabilize the working of the circuit.

 4 transistors working